A Tremendous Taiwan Itinerary

 To be sure, whether you’ve navigated here because you’re overwhelmed about exploring the wild East Coast of Taiwan or if you’re hoping for an itinerary that’s basically plug-and-play, I’ve got something for everyone.
 (I’m also in the process of building an entire website devoted to Taiwan, if that’s more your speed.)

 I hope you’ll continue reading, irrespective of what initially brought you here.
 Come for the Taiwan east coast itinerary, save to hear me sing the praises of President Tsai Ing-Wen and how she saved Taiwan from coronavirus!

 NOTE: In spite of the success the country had in fighting Covid-19, Taiwan’s border remains closed as the world battles the pandemic.
-Read my thoughts on the likelihood of being able to visit Taiwan in 2021.
+Read my thoughts on the likelihood of being able to visit Taiwan in 2022 (and beyond).

 When to Visit Taiwan

 Just as it’s always breakfast somewhere in the world, it’s always raining somewhere in Taiwan.
 As a result, you should make sure to pack an umbrella and/or raincoat for at least part of your Taiwan 10 days itinerary, or even if you spend a shorter amount of time in the country.
 Theoretically, October and November should be the driest months of the year, but my own October visit to Taiwan saw the Taipei area drenched in almost nonstop rain.
 On the other hand, the “wet” months of June-August have been rather dry in my experience.
 And overall, during the year I’ve now spent living in Taiwan, I’ve found the country surprisingly dry.
 Go figure!